gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 When you run the command above, Terragrunt will:

-1. Run `terraform init` to download the code for all your modules into `.terraform/modules`.
+1. Run `tofu init`/`terraform init` to download the code for all your modules into `.terraform/modules`.
-1. Scan all the Terraform code in `.terraform/modules`, find AWS `provider` blocks, and for each one, hard-code:
+1. Scan all the OpenTofu/Terraform code in `.terraform/modules`, find AWS `provider` blocks, and for each one, hard-code:
    1. The `region` param to `"eu-west-1"`.
    1. The `role_arn` within the `assume_role` block to `""`.
    1. The `allowed_account_ids` param to `["0000000"]`.